hoodiecrow/ConsTcl/README.md

 ```

-__pew__
+__pew__ procedure

 `` pew `` was originally named `` pep `` after the sequence parse-eval-print.
 Now it's named for parse-eval-write.
 It reads and evals an expression, and writes the result.
-It's the most common command in the test cases, since it allows me to write code directly in Scheme and to get nicely formatted output.
+It's the most common command in the test cases, since it allows me to write code directly in Scheme and to get proper Lisp output.

 <table border=1><thead><tr><th colspan=2 align="left">pew (internal)</th></tr></thead><tr><td>str</td><td>a Tcl string</td></tr><tr><td><i>Returns:</i></td><td>nothing</td></tr></table>